ryanholloway/yolo-frame-processing-api/README.md

 ## Overview

-The app uses threading to continuously capture frames and run object detection asynchronously:
+The app uses a background thread to continuously capture frames and run object detection asynchronously, caching the latest frame and detections for immediate API responses:

 - In fake mode, a synthetic gradient image with "Fake Frame" text is generated with dummy detections.
 - In live mode, frames are captured from the Raspberry Pi camera and processed with YOLO.

 The latest frame and detections are kept thread-safe with a lock and served via the Flask endpoints.
+This allows `/detections` and `/frame` to be called separately without redundant processing.

 ## Dependencies